 The film is about a soldier returning from the battlefield after a successful campaign in WWII.
 And only to fall in love while on the way.

-The vocabulary in this movie is overwhelmingly easy, making it perfect for all levels of Russian language learners.
+The vocabulary in this movie is overwhelmingly easy, making it perfect for learners at all levels of the Russian language.

 It also offers some helpful military terminology you can learn throughout the film.